Camouflage and Routing by Domain via SNI Fallback

 export CF_Token="sdfsdfsdfljlbjkljlkjsdfoiwje" # Set API Token variable

-mkdir /etc/ssl/xray # Create a directory to store the certificate
+mkdir /etc/ssl/xray # Create directory for certificates

 Xray Configuration